 As you can see, you have several options.
 You could try all of the brands to see what your baby thinks of each, but that’s wasting a lot of money.

-Instead, we put together several things to consider when picking the best baby food for your child.
+Instead, we put together several things to consider when picking the best baby foods for your child.
 Here is what matters the most.

 What packaging do you prefer?
 Some parents like the classic glass jars, while others prefer pouches.
 Nowadays, some brands even sell frozen and refrigerated baby food.

 There is no right or wrong choice here.
-The packaging you prefer depends on your storage, portability needs, and cost.
+Hence, the packaging you prefer depends on your storage, portability needs, and cost.

 You don’t have to stick to one type of packaging.
 You might want jars for when you are home and pouches for when you travel out of the house.